Car Insurance When Moving States: Timeline, Requirements & What Changes

 How Moving States Affects Your Insurance Rate

 Your car insurance rate is heavily influenced by where you live.
 When you relocate, your premium can go up, go down, or stay roughly the same — all depending on factors specific to your new location.
-Car insurance rates by state vary dramatically, with some states costing nearly three times more than others.
+Car insurance costs by state vary dramatically, with some states costing more than double others.
+The national full-coverage average sits at approximately $2,256 per year in 2026, though 21 states are seeing rate decreases while 29 are seeing increases — meaning where you move matters more than ever.

 States With the Cheapest Average Rates (2026)